How much does a Log Cabin cost?July 20, 2017

 Log Cabin bases will vary in cost

 Log cabin bases can be constructed using paving slabs, concrete or a patio.
-There are factors to consider before you build the log cabin base.
-Find out which base you should choose for your log cabin here.
+There are factors to consider before you build the log cabin base, such as which log cabin basewill be best for you.

 Building and Insulating a Log Cabin

 Generally, it takes at least two people to build a log cabin and shouldn’t be attempted alone.
 Laying the log cabin base should be fairly straightforward for anyone with fairly good DIY skills.
 By insulating your log cabin, you can spend more time in your garden during the warm months of the year but also winter months as well.